ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 ![DEMOFLOWAD2](https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/DemoFlowAD2.png)
 After successful logon and API permission authorization the Outlook Inbox of the logged on user will be displayed.
 In the demo the agent will look for customer e-mails asking for order statuses.
 ![DEMOFLOWMSGRAPH](https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/DemoFlowMSGraphQuery.png)
-The call-center agent will now pick a customer name and search for this customer’s sales order via the SAP Graph.
+The call-center agent will now pick a sales order id and search for details via the SAP Graph.
 Technically the search query will invoke two SAP Graph APIs to:
-*  Search for the SAP customer ID via first and last name.
-*  Search for SAP sales orders based on the SAP customer ID queried previously.
+*  Search for SAP sales order based on the sales order ID queried previously.
+*  Search for the SAP customer details based on sales order details.
 ![DEMOFLOWSAPGRAPH](https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/DemoFlowSAPGraphQuery.png)
 For displaying the results of the Graph queries basic [Adaptive Cards](https://docs.microsoft.com/en-us/adaptive-cards/) were implemented.

+Clicking on the call button of the sales order details card, the agent can call the customer directly out of MS Teams.

-Here the demo ends for now and as further enhancement different actions could be triggered by the call-center agent now.
+Here the demo ends for now and as further enhancement different actions could be triggered by the call-center agent.

-One example could be sending an email with an update about the order status or a call via Teams.
+One example could be sending an email with an update about the order status.

 ## Pitfall
 Up to now the bot was not pushed to Azure but the request were redirected via the NGROK to your local environment.
 Each time you restart NGROK the endpoint exposed via NGROK will change.
 Consequently, you must update the value in your Bot Channel Registration Settings i.e. in the Messaging endpoint defined there.